 TLEG - [(FSL + AUX) + DLEG x (1 - MLF)]

-TLEG TLEG is the total amount of electricity, in megawatt hours (MWh), generated by the power station in the calendar year—measured at all generator terminals.
+TLEG is the total amount of electricity, in MWh, generated by the power station in the year, as measured at all generator terminals.

-AUX AUX, or auxiliary loss is the electricity used in the process of generating electricity, and electricity used in the operation and maintenance of all components of the power station.
-Auxiliary loss is not eligible for large-scale generation certificates.
+AUX, or auxiliary loss is the electricity, in MWh, used in the process of generating electricity, and electricity used in the operation and maintenance of all components of the power station for the year.

-MLF MLF, or marginal loss factor, is applied to the amount of exported electricity to allow for electricity losses in transmission networks.
+The MLF is the marginal loss factor, to allow for electricity losses in transmission networks, as determined by:

-Note: if all of the electricity generated by a Renewable Energy Target power station is used within the power station and/or the local distribution network, the MLF value is taken to be 1.
+If all the electricity generated by the accredited power station is used in the power station, or in the local distribution network, or in both the power station and the local distribution network, the MLF is taken to be one (1).